 The Bermuda Sun Water Report

-The Bermuda Sun had an annually-recurring calendar of topical- and seasonal-themed supplements and ClearWater Systems (Bermuda’s water treatment elephant-in-the-room) owned each spring’s Water Report supplement from 2009 to 2014, the year that both the paper stopped publishing, and ClearWater’s General Manager, a gem of a man by the name of Chris Merritt, who had become my best friend over the years, passed away.
+The (now-defunct) Bermuda Sun had an annually-recurring calendar of topical- and seasonal-themed supplements and ClearWater Systems (Bermuda’s water treatment elephant-in-the-room) owned each spring’s Water Report supplement from 2009 to 2014, the year that both the paper stopped publishing, and ClearWater’s General Manager, a gem of a man by the name of Chris Merritt, who had become my best friend over the years, passed away.

 The Sun was a fab tabloid newspaper.
 It was easy to hold and a pleasure to read, and their advertising department, Claire in particular, was a treat to deal with.
 The first two of the three outside back cover ads that follow are the ones that worked best for ClearWater.
 The third was only possible to write because the management and staff were practically family at the time.
 I was incapable of writing anything else.